 You have the natural right to pursue what is hidden in your heart or ignore it.
-But whatever you pursue has it’s on consequences.
+But whatever you pursue has its own consequences.
 Your mind and hearts work together in an interesting way you might not be aware of.
 Following your heart could be a blessing or a curse.

 There is something hidden deep inside you.
 Would you like to say it or take action?.
 The heart is a powerful tool that works throughout your entire life on earth without getting tired.
 You can control your feelings by following your heart in everything you do.
 But don’t just stand up and follow your heart.
 It could be infected with “viruses and malware.”
 And this can destroy your whole life.